wrightmicahc/CBIP/README.md

 2. residual_fuels - this is the remaining residue for each fuelbed in the tile.

 These are saved as .rds files in folders of the same name located in data/Tiles/output.
-File naming convention is folders for output type and tile_number, then silvicultural treatment, type of burn, fraction of residues piled and scatterd, whether the burn was a secondary burn following an RX treatment, whether biomass was collected for utilization, the existence of a pulp market, tile number, and year.
+File naming convention is folders for output type (emissions or residual fuels) and tile number, then silvicultural treatment, type of burn, fraction of residues piled and scatterd, whether the burn was a secondary burn following an RX treatment, whether biomass was collected for utilization, the existence of a pulp market, tile number, and year.
 File paths have "-" seperation.
 An example:

 ```
 "data/Tiles/output/emissions/300/20_Proportional_Thin-None-70-30-first-No-No-49-300-0.rds"